 Socks Thick, non-cotton socks, such as wool, will help protect your feet from blisters and stay warm when wet.
 Many socks are made specifically for hiking.
 3-4 pair for a week with some hand-washing in the evening is fine.
 Thin sock liners are also a good idea for blister prevention.

 Rain Gear A hi-quality raincoat with a hood is a must.
 Waterproofing technology varies from company to company, but Gore Tex is pretty trust worthy.
 The fabric is waterproof as well as breathable, which makes it great for hiking!
 Rain pants aren’t quite as essential, but you will definitely be grateful for them if you need to hike through extended periods of rain.
-I bring both.
+We bring both.
 It’s best to carry rain pants and never need to use them instead of wishing you had them on a long, cold day.

 Warm Layer A fleece jacket, sweater, or light down or synthetic jacket is a must.
 People get wet, weather changes suddenly, and we all need to be prepared for cold temperatures.
 Cotton does not keep you warm if you get wet.
 Down jackets are warm and very compactible if you want to keep weight down.